 - If you have finished your PhD in the Netherlands or at a university located within 150 km of the Dutch border, have found a new job within a year, and have lived more than 150 kilometres from the Dutch border for longer than 16 months in the 24 months preceding the commencement of your doctoral research.

-- If you are already living in the Netherlands, but the centre of your social and economic life was still outside the Netherlands.
+- If you are already living in the Netherlands, but the centre of your social, legal and economic life was still outside the Netherlands.

-- You pay less tax and fewer social premiums.
+- You will pay less tax and social premiums.